Gdoc/Admin

 How has each region’s share of global cumulative CO2 emissions changed over time?

-In the visualizations above we focused on each country or region’s total cumulative emissions (1) in absolute terms; and (2) at a single point in time: as of 2017.
+In the visualizations above, we focused on each country or region’s total cumulative emissions (1) in absolute terms and (2) at a single point in time: as of 2017.

-In the chart we see the change in the share of global cumulative emissions by region over time – from 1751 through to 2017.
+In the chart, we see the change in the share of global cumulative emissions by region over time – from 1751 through to 2017.

 Up until 1950, more than half of historical CO2 emissions were emitted by Europe.
-The vast majority of European emissions back then were emitted by the United Kingdom; as the data shows, until 1882 more than half of the world’s cumulative emissions came from the UK alone.
+The vast majority of European emissions back then were emitted by the United Kingdom; as the data shows, until 1882, more than half of the world’s cumulative emissions came from the UK alone.

 How has each country’s share of global cumulative CO2 emissions changed over time?

 The map for 2017 shows the large inequalities of contribution across the world that the first treemap visualization has shown.
-The USA has emitted most to date: more than a quarter of all historical CO2: twice that of China which is the second largest contributor.
-In contrast, most countries across Africa have been responsible for less than 0.01% of all emissions over the last 266 years.
+The USA has emitted the most to date: more than a quarter of all historical CO2 — twice that of China, which is the second largest contributor.

 What becomes clear when we look at emissions across the world today is that the countries with the highest emissions over history are not always the biggest emitters today.
 The UK, for example, was responsible for only 1% of global emissions in 2017.
 Reductions here will have a relatively small impact on emissions at the global level – or at least fall far short of the scale of change we need.
-This creates tension with the argument that the largest contributors in the past should be those doing most to reduce emissions today.
+This creates tension with the argument that the largest contributors in the past should be those doing the most to reduce emissions today.
 This is because a large fraction of CO2 remains in the atmosphere for hundreds of years once emitted.3

 Endnotes